Espressive/cascara/utils/babel-preset-espressive/README.md

 # babel-preset-espressive

-Babel preset used by Espressive
+Babel preset used by Espressive in CRA/react-scripts applications.
+Not used for building runtimes of libraries like Cascara.

 ## Getting Started